mist64/c64bs/README.md

 You can change the mapping of the IEC devices by POKE-ing a new MAP value (as described above) to $299.

-## Archive descriptions
+## Files
-All files with a ".S??" at the end are source files for my selfwritten 6502 Assembler for the C64 (see directory "assembler").
+* The `*.S??,P` files are source files for my self-written 6502 Assembler for the C64 (see directory "assembler").
 They can be edited as a BASIC file and a RUN makes them assemble, if you have my assembler in the computer's memory (at $7000).

-## Archive descriptions
+* The `*.s` files are ASCII versions of the `*,P` files.
-Note that the @ASS assembler used has a feature to print out a formatted listing during assembly.
+* The `.lst` files are ASCII files containing the assembly together with the output hex.
+(The @ASS assembler used has a feature to print out a formatted listing during assembly.
 Open a file for writing, then during the assembly run in the .opt pseudo-opcode, redirect output to this opened file descriptor.
-For an example see the Screenshot_assembly.png file
+For an example see the Screenshot_assembly.png file.)
+* The `*.commented.lst` files contain extra comments.
+These should be looked at in order to study the inner workings of the code.
+* The `*.ROM,P` files are complete KERNAL ROM images.
+The first two bytes are the CBM-style load address.

 ## Author

-This is Copyright A.Fachat, for distributing use my own [License](MYCOPYING.ASC)
+This is Copyright A. Fachat, for distributing use my own [License](MYCOPYING.ASC)

 ### Info: Andre Fachat, afachat@gmx.de